Introduction

 %sudo ALL=(ALL) ALL

-We can see there that the user named user can be any users (including root) without any passwords and without restriction.
+user ALL=(ALL) NOPASSWD: ALLWe can see there that the user named user can be any user (including root) without any password and without restrictions.

 Services review